serdar-sarioglu/mysystem/readme.md

 My name is Serdar Sarioglu, and I am a Senior IT Architect & Security Manager with more than ten years’ making Infrastructures Efficient and Secure!
 I have completed high and mid-level projects (mostly ERP and now Cloud) on time and improved IT operations!
 After entirely technical years I am now able to understand IT requirements, make project plans and reduce costs!

-## Requirements
+## Shares
-No requirements yet!
-Some scripts may need `Python`
+Documents are mostly written by me, feel free to use them `Python`

 #
 <a href="https://mysystem.org" title="Mysystem.org"><img src="https://img.shields.io/badge/Visit-mysite-green.svg"></a>